grinnell-cs/csc151-images/_labs/list-basics.md

 verbatim", which means that no expressions inside the parentheses will be evaluated.

-`'(list val1 val2 ... valn)` - another way that DrRacket sometimes
+`(list val1 val2 ... valn)` - another way that DrRacket sometimes
 shows lists.
+(We don't know why it sometimes chooses one notation and other times another.)

 ### Creating lists